 You have the right to request that we send a copy of your personal data, that you have provided to us, to another organisation for your own purposes (e.g. if you wish to change service provider).
 This data must be provided in a structured and usable format.
-This right only applies to personal data processed by way of consent or in pursuant to our contract with you.
+This right only applies to personal data processed by automated means and where the basis for processing is by consent or pursuant to our contract with you.
 If you wish us to transfer your personal data please let us know.

 You will not have to pay a fee to access your personal data or to exercise any of your other rights.
 However we may charge a reasonable fee should your request be clearly unfounded, repetitive or excessive.
 In order to prevent unauthorised access to information we may ask for proof of identity.
-We will do our best to respond to your request within one month, however if that is not possible due to the number or complexity of requests we will notify you and keep you updated.
+We will do our best to respond to your request within one month, however if that is not possible we will notify you of the reason why and keep you updated.

 If you wish to raise a concern about how we have handled your personal data please contact us and we will be happy to discuss your concerns.